 Here are five more reasons why the system is worth your time:

 - 🧠 It acts as your second brain.
 Thanks to the Zettelkasten, Luhmann didn’t need to rely on assistants during his academic career.
-The Zettelkasten acted as his second memory he could rely on and interact with as he would with a conversation partner
+He could rely on and interact with his Zettelkasten as he would with a conversation partner.